MA Creative and Critical Writing

 MA Creative and Critical Writing offers students the opportunity to develop their creative writing in a stimulating and supportive environment that encourages both creative exploration and critical awareness.

 Students develop creative work in progress, give and receive feedback and produce new writing.
-The programme encourages students to discuss the work of established writers and consider the theoretical, social and cultural contexts of contemporary writing.
+The programme encourages students to discuss the work of established writers and considers the theoretical, social and cultural contexts of contemporary writing.
 Students undertake four core modules and choose two optional modules taken from the genre-based modules, which creatively and critically explore the structures of a particular genre of writing.

 Publishing Project is a module in which all students develop a writing project to the point of submission for publication.
 This could involve, for example, newer forms of publishing such as blogs or more traditional forms such as the development of pieces of short fiction along with cover letters for submission to appropriate literary journals or magazines.